NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-notify.md

 - authoring and proofing the content of messages
 - managing the volume of messages it sends so it does not exceed any previously agreed amounts

-You also need to confirm that you have sucessfully completed integration testing with NHS Notify.'
+You also need to confirm that you have successfully completed integration testing with NHS Notify.'
   %}

 {% include components/details.html